kylebarrow/chibi/README.md

 ### The lumpy, chewy bits
 * Chibi's polyfill for `document.querySelectorAll()` is limited to browser CSS support and is not as fast of some dedicated selector engines.
 This means no `input[type=text]` or `p:nth-child(even)` selectors with IE7.
 Fortunately modern browser don't need this polyfill.
 * Ancient browsers that support neither `document.querySelectorAll()` nor `window.getComputedStyle` can bugger off.

+### Browser Support ####
+Chibi has been tested with and supports the following browsers:

+* Android Browser 2 or higher
+* Blackberry Browser 6 or higher
+* Chrome
+* Chrome Android
+* Internet Explorer 7 or higher
+* Internet Explorer Mobile 9 or higher
+* Firefox 3 or higher
+* Firefox Mobile
+* Opera 10 or higher
+* Opera Mobile 10 or higher
+* Safari 3 or higher
+* Safari Mobile 3 or higher
+* Symbian^3 Browser or higher

 ### Using Chibi